-Estimated national average network access charges as per the 1st of January 2005 for reference customers are shown in Table 4.
+Estimated national average network access charges as per the 1st of January 2006 for reference customers are shown in Table 4.
 Prices are excluding all taxes and VAT.
 During 2004 network access charges remained stable.
-Network access charges have decreased on average one per cent during the first half of 2005.
+Network access charges have decreased on average by 1.4 per cent in 2005.